350 Lakeshore Road, at the southern end of Niagara Blvd., Fort Erie

 Niagara Railway Museum 21 Warren Street, Fort Erie

 The old railway depot in Fort Erie has been renovated and turned into a railway museum.
 This was where, back in the hayday of the town's busy railroad era, the trains were repaired.
 The building has been cleaned up, and there are a steel boxcar and 2 locomotive cabs on display.
 The boxcar holds several artifacts for viewing.
-This year marks the start of regular hours for visitors.
-Open during the month of July and August on Saturdays and Sundays 10:00 a..m. - 2:00 p.m.
-Special Open House on July 11-12.
+Usually open during the month of July and August on Saturdays and Sundays 10:00 a..m. - 2:00 p.m.
+For special Open Houses see Events page.
+Admission by donation.

 Native Artifacts - Mewinzha Exhibit

 Public Bridge Authority Building 100 Queen St., between Central Avenue & Niagara Blvd.

 A gallery displaying First Nations artifacts that were found along the Niagara River in Fort Erie is located in The Peace Bridge Authority Building.
 Called Mewinzha - A Journey Back in Time - this display shows some of the most interesting items that were found when the Customs Building was upgraded in the early 1990's.
 A huge archeological dig conducted at the time unearthed thousands of artifacts, many of which dated as far back as 1800 BC.
 The display includes flint arrowheads, stone tools, and ceramics.
 Another exhibit shows the history of the Peace Bridge.
 Open Monday - Friday 9:00 a.m. - 4:00 p.m. except holidays.
 Free admission.

 Point Abino Lighthouse

 End of Port Abino Road, West end of Crystal Beach